-Point University, formerly Atlanta Christian College, was founded in 1937 by Judge T. O. Hathcock (1879-1966), who served on the bench in Fulton County, Georgia, from 1914 until 1942.
-He and his wife, Nora Head Hathcock, were members of the independent Christian Church; to this day, the University maintains its affiliation with the Christian Churches and Churches of Christ.
+Point University, formerly Atlanta Christian College, was founded in 1937 by Judge T. O. Hathcock (1879-1966), who served as a judge in Fulton County, Georgia, from 1914 until 1942.
+He and his wife, Nora Head Hathcock, and the initial trustees were associated with a non-denominational fellowship of churches sometimes referred to simply as Christian churches.
+The educational program of the University has been and is in harmony with the same biblical perspective and ideals (see below).

 For the first 75 years of its history, Point University operated out of East Point, Ga., a suburb of Atlanta.
 The historic campus was part of a 300-acre farm inherited by Mrs. Hathcock.
-With a barn, livestock and cultivated fields, the campus in its earliest days had a distinctly rural flavor.
+With a barn, livestock, and cultivated fields, the campus in its earliest days had a distinctly rural flavor.